MicrosoftDocs/cpp-docs/docs/standard-library/iomanip-functions.md

 ## <a name="iomanip_get_money"></a> `get_money`

-Extracts a monetary value from a stream using the desired format, and returns the value in a parameter.
+Extracts a monetary value from a stream using the specified format, and returns the value in a parameter.

 ```cpp
 template <class Money>